 Moongow enter the German album charts on #1 for the fist time.

-The Moonglow tour will taking place between March and May 2019, consisting 37 concerts across Europe, Japan, Australia, America, Canada, North America and South America.
+The Moonglow tour took place between March and June 2019, consisting 37 concerts across Europe, Japan, Australia, America, Canada, North America and South America.

 And again the shows will last 3 hours.